 The Fully Diluted Cap Table

-The company has actually only issued 900,000 shares, but it is proper to include the 100,000 shares set aside in the equity plan for issuance when doing the math.
+Going back to our example, the company has actually only issued 900,000 shares, but because we’re looking at a fully-diluted cap table, the 100,000 shares set aside in the equity plan for issuance were included in the calculation.
+Why?
 These shares are treated as issued because there is a real intent to issue them.

 Understanding this concept, some founders become overzealous and want to include ALL authorized shares in the fully-diluted cap table.
-This is incorrect for three reasons.
+However, this is a mistake for three reasons:

-Lastly, the authorized number for common is large enough to facilitate the conversion of all preferred securities into common stock.
-If all the authorized shares were considered in the fully diluted cap table, the preferred shares would be double counted.
+- The authorized number for common stock is large enough to facilitate the conversion of all preferred securities into common stock.
+If all the authorized shares were considered in the fully-diluted cap table, the preferred shares would be double-counted.

 Pre-Money vs. Post-Money Valuation

 Another important concept to call out with convertible debt is pre- versus post-money valuation.
 This refers to the valuation of the company before or after new capital is invested.

 In the example used above, the pre-money valuation was $3,000,000.
 This meant that each of the company’s existing 1 million shares was worth $3.
 After the new investors added $500,000 to the company’s books, the company instantly increases in value by $500,000.
 So $3,500,000 is the post-money valuation.